Pls5tahp/Media2Tabs/README.md

 ## How to use

-Right-click on amedia preview image and select Media2Tabs.
+Right-click on a media preview image and select Media2Tabs.
 New browser window opens with all linked media in separate tabs.